aaag97/PatentAnalysis/README.md

 ## Script to add "Has Drawing" column

 The scipt to add a column to an excel file indicating whether the patent has a drawing or not is called classify_all_patents.py.
-In order to use it the following command must be used:
+In order to run the scipt, all libraries in the file requirements.txt have to be installed.
+The script may be used as follows -

 ```
 python3 classify_all_patents.py -i <excel_input> -f <folder> -o <output> -m <method>